Mouchnino/moneyguru/devdoc/api/document.rst

         :param group: :class:`Group`
         :param name: ``str``

-    .. method:: collapse_group(group)

-        Sets the expanded state of ``group`` to a collapsed state.
-This state is used by the pie charts to determine if accounts of a group must belong to the same pie slice or not.
-It is also used during save/load operations so that these states are restored.

-        :param group: :class:`Group`

     .. method:: delete_group(group)

         Removes ``group`` from the group list and broadcasts ``account_deleted``.
 All accounts belonging to the deleted group have their :attr:`Account.group` attribute set to ``None``.

         :param group: :class:`Group`

-    .. method:: expand_group(group)

-        Sets the expanded state of ``group`` to an expanded state.

-        :param group: :class:`Group`

-        .. seealso:: :meth:`collapse_group`

     .. method:: new_group(type)